 The supplemental work will result in unavoidable adverse impacts to 104 acres of marsh and 42 acres of coastal prairie habitat.
-To mitigate for these unavoidable adverse impacts, the Corps will purchase palustrine wetland credits from Sea Breeze Wetland Mitigation Bank to compensate for the loss of wetland habitat.
+To mitigate for these unavoidable adverse impacts, the Corps will purchase palustrine wetland credits from Sea Breeze Wetland Mitigation Bank to compensate for the loss of wetland habitat and 60 acres of on site coastal prairie mitigation.
 The mitigation plan can be found in Appendix A to the SEA, as well as Section 6.4 of the SEA.

-A public review of the Draft SEA and FONSI was held December 9, 2024, to January 10, 2025.
+A public review of the Draft SEA was held December 9, 2024 to January 10, 2025.
 All comments submitted during the public review period have been responded to in Appendix D in the SEA.
+The public review of the Draft FONSI will be held from February 6, 2025 to February 21, 2025.

-Pursuant to section 7 of the Endangered Species Act of 1973, as amended, the Corps determined that the supplemental work may affect but is not likely to adversely affect whooping crane (Grus americana).
+Pursuant to section 7 of the Endangered Species Act of 1973, as amended, the Corps determined that the supplemental work may affect but is not likely to adversely affect a small population of whooping cranes (Grus americana).
 A determination of may affect but is not likely to adversely affect eastern black rail (Laterallus jamaicensis ssp. jamaicensis).
-Concurrence was received February 27, 2025, on USACE's determination.
 Conservation measures described in Appendix B to the SEA will be implemented to minimize the potential of adverse impacts to the species listed above.